rebekahheacock/unix-cli/README.md

 $ cd MortStore
 ```

-> This will **change directory, cd,** into the MortStore directory.
-This will hold all the files and such for your project.
+> This will **change directory, cd** into the MortStore directory.
+This directory will hold all the files and such for your project.

 > Let's see what the contents of this directory are.